How Christina Anstead Completely Renovated Her World

 BACKGRID

-Christina Anstead will birth a new baby tonight.
+Last spring, Christina Anstead birthed a new baby.

-Not her son with new husband Ant Anstead, set to arrive at some point in early September.
-Rather it's her solo HGTV venture, Christina on the Coast, that will make its big debut at 9 p.m.
+Not her son with husband Ant Anstead.
+He arrived Sept.
+6. Rather it was her solo HGTV venture, Christina on the Coast, that made its debut.

 While a seeming companion project to Flip or Flop, the home renovation series that turned she and former husband Tarek El Moussa from struggling real estate agents into household names, the designer insists it's "completely different."
-Now, instead of trying to craft an updated pad that will appeal to the masses, she is redecorating homes with one particular client in mind and even transforming the four-bedroom, 4,870-square-foot Newport Beach, Calif. spread she and Ant purchased together last year.
+Now, instead of trying to craft an updated pad that will appeal to the masses, she was redecorating homes with one particular client in mind and even transforming the four-bedroom, 4,870-square-foot Newport Beach, Calif. spread she and Ant purchased together last year.

 Even with her man, a seasoned pro himself thanks to four years of hosting gigs in his native England, joining her on-camera, she admitted to ET that she felt a wee bit stressed about striking out on her own.
 "I'm not gonna lie, yes, it is more pressure," she said, "especially knowing that the whole thing was followed from start to finish, and that's the first time I've ever done that on television.
 I definitely felt pressure for it to be perfect."

 And why shouldn't it match up to the rest of her world?
-Some two-and-a-half years after the shiny facade that was her marriage to El Moussa was shattered, she's completely flipped things around with a full-on remodel of her personal life.
+Some three years after the shiny facade that was her marriage to El Moussa was shattered, she's completely flipped things around with a full-on remodel of her personal life.

-Within weeks of connecting with the 39-year-old Brit in October 2017 she was so convinced she'd found her future, she recalled to People, "I was at a hockey game with my dad and I told him, 'I'm going to marry Ant.'"
-She did just that 14 months later and now the newlyweds are expecting a fresh addition to their blended family that already includes the 35-year-old's kids with El Moussa—daughter Taylor, 8, and son Brayden, 3—his daughter Amelie, 15, and son Archie, 12, with previous wife Louise Anstead, and their beloved French bulldog Cash, all of whom played a role in their surprise December vows.
+Within weeks of connecting with the 40-year-old Brit in October 2017 she was so convinced she'd found her future, she recalled to People, "I was at a hockey game with my dad and I told him, 'I'm going to marry Ant.'"
+She did just that 14 months later and now the newlyweds are celebrating their first anniversary today with their blended family: the 36-year-old's kids with El Moussa—daughter Taylor, 9, and son Brayden, 4—his daughter Amelie, 16, and son Archie, 13, with previous wife Louise Anstead, their 3-month-old son Hudson and their beloved French bulldog Cash, all of whom played a role in their surprise December vows.

 "It's like my life did a 180," she told People of watching everything fall place after her initial date with the host of the auto-focused Wheeler Dealers, which airs on Discovery in his native U.K. and the Velocity Channel stateside.
 While Ant credits her with saving him, breathing new life into his world a few months after he'd finalized his own divorce, she has a different take: "We saved each other."